Afro-Brazilian music: Instruments

-Candomble
+Candomblé

 The instruments and rhythms that constitute came directly from African traditions by the slaves brought to Brazil.
-Candomble is a tradition that became one of Brazil's oldest native religions.
-Candomble is one of the original uses that slaves had for the instruments and rhythms we identify today as Afro-Brazilian.
-In the tradition of Candomble there is great reverence for Afro-Brazilian instruments and rhythms.
-During ceremonies of candomble, instruments like the Atabaque and Agogô are used to appease the Orixas.
-There is believed to be a spiritual power to these instruments and rhythms that entrance the listener to become more available to commune with the Orixas.
-There are also specific drum patterns and rhythms that can be used to call, ban, and interact with the Orixas.
-Afro-Brazilian music that was made in the circles of candomble eventually spread to help create early Samba.
-Candomble was seen as an inappropriate practice by the slave owners and majority of Brazil.
-In Candomble, dancing and music are sacred, so meetings would be disguised as parties to evade intervention.
-It was at these parties hosted by Tios and Tias (priests in Candomble) where the first samba beats and dances were originated in the peripheries of Rio de Janeiro.
+Candomblé is a tradition that became one of Brazil's oldest native religions.
+Candomblé is one of the original uses that slaves had for the instruments and rhythms we identify today as Afro-Brazilian.
+In the tradition of Candomblé, there is great reverence for Afro-Brazilian instruments and rhythms.
+During ceremonies of Candomblé, instruments like the Atabaque and Agogô are used to appease the Orixás.
+There is believed to be a spiritual power to these instruments and rhythms that entrance the listener to become more available to commune with the Orixás.
+There are also specific drum patterns and rhythms that can be used to call, ban, and interact with the Orixás.
+Afro-Brazilian music that was made in the circles of Candomblé eventually spread to help create early samba.
+Candomblé was seen as an inappropriate practice by the slave owners and the majority of Brazil.
+In Candomblé, dancing and music are sacred, so meetings would be disguised as parties to evade intervention.
+It was at these parties hosted by Tios and Tias (priests in Candomblé) where the first samba beats and dances were originated in the peripheries of Rio de Janeiro.